-- 1) Click and read "Terms of Service" and "Privacy Policy" in pop-up window. - 2) Create a verification code or change the verification code for the camera.
+- 2. Check the checkbox of Enable to enable the platform access function of the device.
+Then a pop-up window is displayed. - 3.
+Click and read Terms of Service and Privacy Policy in pop-up window. - 4.
+Create a verification code or change the verification code for the camera and then enter the confirmed verification code.

-- The verification code is required when you add the camera to Hik-Connect app. - For more information about the Hik-Connect app, refer to Hik-Connect Mobile Client User Manual. - 4.
+Note: The verification code is required when you add the camera to Hik-Connect app.

+- 5. Click OK. - 6.
+Select Platform Access Mode as Hik-Connect. - 7.
 You can use the default server address.
-Or you can check the Custom checkbox on the right and input a desired server address. - 5.
+Or you can check the Custom checkbox on the right and input a desired server address. - 8.
 Click Save to save the settings.